Budget Town Halls

 Alvernon Park

 Problems with inappropriate use of the park are being closely monitored by concerned neighbors.
-Identified problems are discussed directly with law enforcement and others, as well as in the monthly Alvernon/5th St Coalition meetings.
+Identified problems are discussed directly with law enforcement and others, as well as in the monthly Alvernon/5th St Crime Coalition meetings.
 Monitoring continues of park improvements.

 Notes on the park upgrade project are here.